Turkish Riviera Blue Cruise Itinerary

 Turkey’s yachting capital is nestled in the corner of an attractive, sheltered bay.
 From the Marmaris Yacht Marina you’re just steps from the lively port city.
 The seafront promenade hosts miles of hotels, shops and restaurants.
 The bazaar is a tangle of treasures, trinkets and local fare.

 Marmaris has a wide range of evening entertainment.
-Soccer fans have their own street of soccer bars: Ibrox Bar, Manchester United Bar, Newcastle Bar, and Liverpool Bar.
-Bar Street is hidden on an alleyway accessed through the bazaar.
+Soccer fans have their own street of soccer bars, such as Ibrox Bar, Manchester United Bar, Newcastle Bar, and Liverpool Bar.
+Bar Street, however, is hidden on an alleyway accessed through the bazaar.

 Additional Resources: Turkey: The Exotic Riviera